kevm66/1stYearProject1_St.Monicas/README.md

 - Thomas Behan

 Please note:
-- This is one of the origial versions of www.stmonicas.ie
+- This is one of the original versions of www.stmonicas.ie
 - www.stmonicas.ie is now independently maintainted by Natosoft (Thomas Behan)